zrythm/zrythm/doc/user/playback-and-recording/bpm-and-time-signatures.rst

   This is the bottom number that indicates the beat unit to be used.
 It can be set to
   2, 4, 8 or 16.

+.. tip:: Widgets like the BPM and Time Signature can be changed by clicking and dragging, or by hovering over them with the cursor and scrolling.